Projective Cones for Sequential Dispersing Billiards: Applications

 Recalling the notation of Section~\ref{sec:scattering}, if we call $R(z)$ the cell at the position $z\in\bZ^2$, then the gates $\hat R_i$ are subsets of $\partial R(z)$.
 We denote by $\widetilde R(z)$ the lifted cell (viewed as a subset of $\mathbb{T}^2$) after reflecting $R(z)$ three times, and by $(\tM, \tT_z)$ the corresponding billiard map.
 As before, the projection $\pi: \tM \to M$ satisfies $\pi \circ \tT = T \circ \pi$.
 Then the hole $\widetilde H(z)$ can be written as $\widetilde H(z)=\cup_{i=1}^4 \widetilde H_i(z)$, where $\pi(\tH_i(z))=: H_i(z)$ are the points $x \in M$ such that $O(T^{-1}x) \cap \partial R(z) \in \hat R_i$.\footnote{ The hole depends on the trajectory of $x$, which is different in different cells and hence depends on $z$, while the gates $\hat R_i$ are independent of $z$.} Due to our assumption \eqref{eq:r rho}, this point of intersection is unique for each $x$ since consecutive collisions with $\partial R$ cannot occur.
 Then $H(z) = \pi(\tH(z)) = \cup_{i=1}^4 H_i(z)$.

-As discussed in Section~\ref{sec:scattering}, the holes are neither of Type I nor of Type II, yet they satisfy (O1$'$) and (O2) with $P_0 = 3$ and $C_t$ depending only on the uniform angle between stable and unstable cones for the induced billiard map.
+As discussed in Section~\ref{sec:scattering}, the holes are neither of Type I nor of Type II, yet they satisfy (O1$'$) and (O2) with $P_0 = 3$ and $C_t$ depending only on the uniform angle between the stable cone for the induced billiard map and the horizontal and vertical directions.

 Yet for our dynamics, when a particle changes cell at the $N$th collision, it is because after $N-1$ collisions, that particle is in $G_i(z) := T_z^{-1}H_i(z)$, and in fact it will never reach $H_i(z)$.
-Unfortunately, the geometry of $G(z) := \cup_{i=1}^4 G_i(z)$ is not convenient for our machinery, yet we will be able reconcile this difficulty after defining the dynamics precisely as follows.
+Unfortunately, the geometry of $G(z) := \cup_{i=1}^4 G_i(z)$ is not convenient for our machinery since $\partial G(z)$ may contain stable curves, yet we will be able reconcile this difficulty after defining the dynamics precisely as follows.

 The phase space is $\bZ^2\times M$.
 For $x \in M$, denote by $p(x)$ the position of $x$ in $R(z)$ and by $\theta(x)$ the angle of its velocity with respect to the positive horizontal axis in $R(z)$.
 We define